mind-yer-website/mind-yer-website.github.io/docs/backend/index.md

 - produce code of a consistent quality across all projects we undertake
 - work concurrently with multiple devs on the same codebase at the same time in the same way
 - produce code that is less prone to bugs and regressions, is easier to understand and debug
-- write code that supports re-use.
+- write code that is easy to reuse, extend, and understand

 It is required reading for all Back-End devs working on a MYW project.